 - Learn how removing beetle-killed trees in-between two subdivisions helped keep the Buffalo Fire from destroying homes: How Defensible Space Helped Avoid Catastrophe as the Buffalo Fire Blew Up, Colorado Public Radio.
 Also check out the USDA Forest Service’s blog post regarding that same fire and how important decades of work proved to be: Proactive Fuel Breaks Protect Nearly $1 Billion in Homes, Infrastructure During Colorado Wildfire.
 Bill Jackson, district ranger of the White River National Forest put it this way: “The fuel breaks reduced the number of trees available to burn next to homes; gave firefighters safe spots to aggressively fight the fire; and provided for effective fire-retardant drop zones.”

 Although this post highlights several examples from Colorado, the value of defensible space has showed itself in other places this year, too.
 Read the National Fire Protection Association’s article, Firewise USA® Site in Florida Takes on Two Wildfires and Survives, for an example from the Southeast.
-And, check out the National Association of State Forester’s State Coordination with Feds Saves Hundreds of Wyoming Homes from Wildfire for another story from the West.

 Examples of investments in defensible space paying off are a testament to the great work happening across the country, and they fill me with hope.
 Still, fires like the Carr Fire remind us that defensible space isn’t a guarantee, and as wildfire behavior continues to push preconceived boundaries, evacuation preparedness is an essential component of every community’s fire adaptation work.
 Stay safe this summer, folks.